Lamar Jackson Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Season Stats

-- The Ravens have run 51.9% passing plays and 48.1% rushing plays this season.
-They rank 17th in the NFL in scoring.
+- The Ravens have thrown the football in 51.9% of their plays from scrimmage this year while running the ball 48.1% of the time.
+This offensive attack ranks 17th in the NFL in points scored.

 - Jackson has attempted 39 of his 341 passes in the red zone, accounting for 45.9% of his team's red zone plays.